vgundala/pomodoro-lock/README.md

 - ✅ **Multi-Display Support**: Full-screen overlays on all connected monitors
 - ✅ **Visual Timer**: Draggable countdown timer in bottom-left corner
 - ✅ **Notifications**: Desktop notifications before break periods
-- ✅ **Inactivity Detection**: Resets timer if user is inactive for too long
 - ✅ **Configuration**: JSON-based configuration with easy management
 - ✅ **Systemd Service**: Runs as user or system service, starts automatically on login
 - ✅ **Cross-Desktop**: Works with GNOME, KDE, XFCE, and other desktop environments